coreos/rpm-ostree/doc/treefile.md

    none.

- * `repos` array of strings, mandatory: Names of yum repositories to use, from the system `/etc/yum.repos.d`.
+ * `repos` array of strings, mandatory: Names of yum repositories to use, from `.repo` files in the same directory as the treefile.

  * `selinux`: boolean, optional: Defaults to `true`.
 If `false`, then no SELinux labeling will be performed on the server side.